 Nuts and Seeds

-Nuts and seeds offer healthy fats, protein, and key nutrients like omega-3 fatty acids.
+Nuts and seeds offer healthy fats, protein, and critical nutrients like omega-3 fatty acids.

 The Importance of Variety